Rectangular maximum-volume submatrices and their applications: Main result

 The inverse of the matrix $I_{M \times M}+C_i^*C_i$ can be computed in a fast and simple way with the Sherman-Woodbury-Morrison formula:

 Finally, we get

+We can also update the squares of lengths of each row of $C$, denoted by a vector $L$:

-As can be seen, extending matrix $\widehat{A}$ by a single row of $A$ requires a rank-1 update of $C$.
-Since matrix $C$ has $N$ rows and $M$ columns, the update costs $\approx 2NM$ operations (computation of $CC_i^*$ and a rank-1 update of $C$).
-So, each addition of a row to $\widehat{A}$ is similar to the iteration of the original \textbf{maxvol} algorithm.
+As can be seen, augmenting the matrix $\widehat{A}$ by a single row of $A$ requires a rank-1 update of $C$.
+Since the matrix $C$ has $N$ rows and $M$ columns, the update costs $\approx 4NM$ operations (the computation of $CC_i^*$ and a rank-1 update of $C$).
+So, each addition of a row to $\widehat{A}$ is similar to the iteration of the original \textbf{maxvol} algorithm, where all computations inside one iteration are reduced to rank-1 updates.